withinJoel/Elsa/Documentation/Syntax.md

 # Adult
 * `onlyfans:` - To open their onlyfans profile example: `onlyfans:rileyreid`
+* `noodlemagazine:` - To search the noodlemagazine website with the keyword. example: `noodlemagazine:wife`
 * `xnxx:` - To search the xnxx website with the keyword. example: `xnxx:wife`
 * `porn:` - To search the porn website with the keyword. example: `porn:wife`
 * `xvideos:` - To search the xvideos website with the keyword. example: `xvideos:wife`